vsheg/intermediate-ml/content/7-bayesian/index.typ

   f(bold(x)) = sum_(n=1)^n f_n (bold(x) | bold(mu)_n, Sigma_n) \
   f_n (bold(x) | bold(mu)_n, Sigma_n) = product_(j=1)^k 1 / sqrt(2 pi sigma_(n,j)^2) exp { - (bold(x)^j - bold(mu)^j)^2 / (2 sigma_(n,j)^2) }
 $

+#margin[
+  The connection between GMMs and metric-based methods reveals that many classification approaches are related.
+GMMs can be viewed as a generalization of kernel density estimation with tunable parameters, combining aspects of both generative and discriminative methods.
+]

 Dependency between features is already accounted for in the sense that a mixture of simple Gaussians is a universal approximator; any density can be described by a sum of "orthogonal" Gaussians, though more might be needed than with "non-orthogonal" ones.